 - The model should also be able to easily accepted by the clients for actionable and profitable results

-14. What are common problems faced by Data Analyst?
+What are the common problems faced by a Data Analyst?

 Below given are some of the common problems faced by Data Analyst-